rburakkorkmaz/rburakkorkmaz/README.md

 - 👋 Hi, My name is Ramazan Burak Korkmaz
-- 👀 I’m interested in IoT, Signal Processing and AI
+- 👀 I’m interested in IoT, Measurement, Signal Processing and AI
-- 🌱 I’m currently learning about AI most of the time
+- 🌱 I’m currently learning about AI and Measurement systems most of the time
 - 📫 You can reach me by ramazan.burak.korkmaz@gmail.com
+- 💼 I am currently working for PCS Test and Automation as Software & Automation Engineer in Ankara.

 <!---
 rburakkorkmaz/rburakkorkmaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.